I started in nephrology, inside the hospital.

 In those years, I learned medicine inside the hospital — where renal and cardiovascular disease shows up at advanced stages, with little room to change the course.

 For the next two decades, that was my daily practice.
-I coordinated the nephrology residency at Santa Casa, founded the institution's internal medicine residency, and serve as technical director for in-hospital hemodialysis at DaVita Intra Hospitalar de Londrina.
+Since 2009 I coordinate the nephrology medical residency at Santa Casa de Londrina, and in 2014 I founded the internal medicine residency at the same institution.
+I serve as technical director for in-hospital hemodialysis at DaVita Intra Hospitalar de Londrina.
 I followed hundreds of patients in advanced stages — cases where, often, the trajectory could have been altered years earlier.

 I saw patients arrive at the clinic with "normal" exams from the previous year.
 I saw check-ups that recorded everything within range — and missed the signal of everything that was silently building.
 The lab said "normal."
 The body had been getting sick for eight, ten, twenty years.